Search results are produced by the application of search logic

 (D) Punctuation marks and accents are disregarded.

-For the purposes of this paragraph, punctuation and accents include
+For the purposes of this section, punctuation and accents include

 all characters other than the numerals 0 through 9 and letters A through